 Therapeutic riding is generally offered for riders starting at age 4, but we do occasionally allow exceptions.
 Hippotherapy riders can be as young as 18 months.
 We also work with youth, adults, and seniors.

-All lessons at Lynne’s Riding School in Queens are held in the indoor arena.
-All lessons at the Bowling Green, Bronx Equestrian and Jamaica Bay locations are outdoors, but at Jamaica Bay we can move indoors in bad weather.
+All lessons at GallopNYC Forest Hills are held in the indoor arena.
+All lessons at the Bowling Green, Bronx Equestrian and GallopNYC Sunrise Stables in Lindenwood locations are outdoors.

 Riders should dress appropriately for the weather, as we do not have heat or A/C in the arenas.
 Riders should wear long pants and closed toe shoes or boots with heels.
 We supply riding helmets, which must be worn at all times around the horses.
 Riders are welcome to purchase their own helmet and bring it with them each week for lessons.
 We can order a helmet at a discounted price if you are interested in purchasing one.
 We require all riders use a helmet that meets ASEI safety standards.
 Jewelry and hair ornaments can catch on the horse’s mane and tail and should not be worn to lessons.
 A simple tie back is fine to keep hair away from the rider’s face.